AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 <../apps/vscode>`.
 Both of these can provide shell access and file
 transfer.

-Warning: VS Code has some common issues, see the :doc:`VS Code
+Warning: VS Code has some common issues with running calculations directly in it, see the :doc:`VS Code
-<../apps/vscode>` page for more:
+<../apps/vscode>` page for more.

-* **Only open specific project directories.** Don't open your home directory, work directory, all ``/scratch/``, or any directories with a huge number of files: it will try to scan and index *all* files and continually use CPU.
-* **Don't run heavy computations or use too much memory, for example through Jupyter or other computation in VS Code**  Using too much memory can prevent other logins, due to Triton user memory limits.
-If you find you can't log in, contact us.